 A simple way to give your planters the Halloween makeover is to surround them with pumpkins great and small in various colors.
-We're particular fans of the 'Crown Prince' variety with its unusual shade of blue that will lift any display, it's the perfect choice if you're looking for no-carve pumpkin ideas as it looks beautiful just as it is.
+We're particular fans of the 'Crown Prince' variety.
+With its unusual shade of blue that will lift any display, it's the perfect choice if you're looking for no-carve pumpkin ideas as it looks beautiful just as it is.

 If you haven't done so already, now is also a good time for a seasonal shake-up when it comes to your planting, as your summer blooms have likely faded.
 Asters, amber-hued violas, deep-toned heucheras and ornamental cabbages are all good picks.

 You can make a quick and easy display with existing planted pots, suggests interior and garden stylist Selina Lake (opens in new tab).
 'Push the stems and stalks of fresh flowers, foliage, berries and even twigs and branches into the soil to give it a full, colorful look for a party.'

 Outdoor fall decor like this is a lovely option for a sophisticated Halloween gathering.